greduan/blog-content/src/index.md

 [impala]: https://getimpala.com/

+Please note that any views expressed herein are not the views of my employer, in this case Impala.

 You can get in contact with me through my email [me@greduan.com][email].
 If you fancy using GPG/PGP, you can find my public key at [`/gpg`][gpg].